-- Assessing and measuring social and ethics performance with reference to the United Nations Global Compact Principles, the OECD Guidelines for Multinational Enterprises, the JSE Socially Responsible Investment Index, the BBBEE scorecard, and International Labour Organisation protocols. - Monitoring the Group's implementation of and compliance with sound principles of governance, including the principles set out in King IV[TM]. - Ensure development and implementation of the Group's social and ethics strategy and structures. - Determine Group-wide compliance with laws, rules, codes and standards.
+- Assessing and measuring social and ethics performance with reference to the United Nations Global Compact Principles, the OECD Guidelines for Multinational Enterprises, the BBBEE scorecard, and International Labour Organisation protocols. - Monitoring the Group's implementation of and compliance with sound principles of governance, including the principles set out in King IVTM. - Ensure development and implementation of the Group's social and ethics strategy and structures. - Determine Group-wide compliance with laws, rules, codes and standards.